 The collapse of communism toppled the idol Marx.
 The Pauline Jesus is gone too, leaving Jesus as Jewish Messiah/ prophet and Islam as the continuation of monotheism, purged of Pauline empire accommodationism, quietism.
 The idol of revolution, the urge to 'wipe the slate clean' Mao-style, is also gone.
 Revolutions seem to degenerate into tyranny and lose the thread.
 Marx's love of revolution meant that he too lost the thread, mired in economics, which is, at best, 10% of the science of Man, Marx's original project.

 Back to the drawing board.
-Marx fits in as a kind of anti-Christ, part of the human apocalyptic imagination.
-He might even agree, tonge-in-cheek.
+Marx fits in as a kind of benighn anti-Christ, part of the human apocalyptic imagination.
+He might even agree, tongue-in-cheek.
 Who knows what Marx would make of the 21st c?
 What would Marx do?
-Would he find the flaws in his life work, how irrational turned into unreality?
+Would he find the flaws in his life work, how irrational turned into unrealitym how his dream of harnessing human nature to usher in heaven-on-earth came to nought?
 Nihilism?
 Islam as the antidote to the anti-Christ, whoever s/he/ it may be?

 xxx